 Data are collected directly from survey respondents and extracted from administrative files.

 Police Services are the respondents.
 The Canadian Forces Military Police became an active respondent to the UCR survey in 2022 and are required to provide the same information provided by other police services.
 They have provided incidents going back to January 2020.
 The response rate in terms of police respondents complying with the UCR Survey is virtually 100 percent.
-There are more than 1,000 separate police detachments responding to the survey, comprising of over 190 different police forces.
+There are more than 1,000 separate police detachments responding to the survey, comprising of approximately 180 different police forces.

 Data for the aggregate survey (UCR1) are sent to the CCJCSS on survey forms.
 Monthly counts of aggregate crime and Federal traffic incidents are recorded by police agencies and forwarded to the CCJCSS approximately 45 days after month end.

 These forms are visually edited for completeness and consistency and, if necessary, follow-up communication with the respondent takes place for clarification and correction.
 The crime and Federal traffic data are transferred to an electronic format by the Data Return Facility.
 All counts are verified to ensure that the information has been correctly transferred from the paper forms to the electronic format.

 Data for the Incident-based Survey (UCR2) are collected from police records management systems by an extraction program and are forwarded to the CCJCSS in a machine-readable format with a standard record layout.
 Data are generally submitted to the CCJCSS on a monthly basis.

 View the Questionnaire(s) and reporting guide(s).